jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

   (a) the person fails to take an action knowing that the failure to take the action is reasonably likely to cause serious harm to any person or significant property damage; and
   (b) the person is required by this Act to take the action; and (c) the person fails to take all practicable steps to prevent the serious harm or significant property damage.
-(3) Every person who commits an offence under this section is liable on conviction on indictment to— (a) imprisonment for a term of not more than 2 years; or (b) a fine of not more than $100,000 in the case of an individual, or $500,000 in the case of a body corporate; or (c) both.
+(3) Every person who commits an offence under this section is liable on conviction to— (a) imprisonment for a term of not more than 2 years; or (b) a fine of not more than $100,000 in the case of an individual, or $500,000 in the case of a body corporate; or (c) both.
 (4) A person charged with an offence under this section may be convicted of an offence under any other section in this Act as if the person had been charged under that section.
 (5) To avoid doubt, a person required by this section to take all practicable steps is required to take those steps only in respect of circumstances that the person knows or ought reasonably to know about.
+(6) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, a charging document may be filed at any time in respect of an offence under this section.

 ### 57 Other offences
 (1) Every person commits an offence against this section who— (a) fails, without reasonable excuse, to comply with any information disclosure requirements prescribed in regulations made under section 55; or
   (b) fails, without reasonable excuse, to comply with the requirements of section 56(1)(a) or section 56(1)(b) or section 56(2) or section 56(3).
 (2) Every person commits an offence against this section who makes a false declaration when supplying any statement, report, agreement, particulars, or information pursuant to section 56.
-(3) Every person who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $200,000 and, if the offence is a continuing one, to a further fine not exceeding $10,000 for every day or part of a day during which the offence is continued.
+(3) Every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $200,000 and, if the offence is a continuing one, to a further fine not exceeding $10,000 for every day or part of a day during which the offence is continued.
-(4) Every person who commits an offence against subsection (2) is liable on summary conviction to a fine not exceeding $20,000.
+(4) Every person who commits an offence against subsection (2) is liable on conviction to a fine not exceeding $20,000.

-### 57A Time for laying information
+### 57A Time for filing charging document
-Despite section 14 of the Summary Proceedings Act 1957, an information for an offence against any provision of this Act or against any regulations made under sections 54 or 55 may be laid at any time within 5 years after the time when the matter of the information arose.
+Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act or any regulations made under section 54 or 55 ends on the date that is 5 years after the date on which the offence was committed.

 ### 57B Infringement offences
-(1) If a person is alleged to have committed an infringement offence, that person may either— (a) be proceeded against summarily for the alleged offence under the Summary Proceedings Act 1957; or (b) be served with an infringement notice as provided in section 57C.
+(1) If a person is alleged to have committed an infringement offence, the person may either— (a) be proceeded against by filing a charging document under section 14 of the Criminal Procedure Act 2011; or (b) be served with an infringement notice as provided in section 57C.
-(2) Despite section 21 of the Summary Proceedings Act 1957, leave of a District Court Judge or Registrar to lay an information is not necessary where the Secretary proceeds with an infringement offence summarily.
+(2) Despite section 21 of the Summary Proceedings Act 1957, leave of a District Court Judge or Registrar to file a charging document is not necessary if the Secretary commences proceedings for an infringement offence by filing a charging document under the Criminal Procedure Act 2011.

 ### 57C Infringement notices
 (1) The Secretary may issue an infringement notice to a person if—